CP1401/Practicals/README.md

 You need to save your work from every prac.
 Keep every file/script you write.
 We suggest you use a USB disk and cloud storage (like OneDrive) and organise it using folders, like `CP1401/practicals/prac_01`.

-Give each file a logical name so you can find it again.
-Also, when you need to make changes to an existing script for a separate question, make a copy of the old question first so you have a record of everything.
+Give each file a logical name so that you can find it again.
+Also, when you need to make changes to an existing script for a separate question, make a copy of the old question first so that you have a record of everything.
 Don't save your work to the JCU computers' local drives, but into your own storage area.
 You can use the local hard drive for temporary storage, then move your work onto your disk or cloud storage.

 For important work like assignments, please make sure you have multiple backups.